Non-asymptotic approximations of Gaussian neural networks via second-order Poincar\'e inequalities: QCLTs for shallow NNs

-where $Z \sim \mathcal{N}(0,1)$. \end{proof} The proof of Theorem \ref{theo:slnn} shows how a non-asymptotic approximation of $F$ can be obtained by a direct application of Theorem \ref{theo:2.2}.
-In particular, the estimate \eqref{est_slnn} of the approximation error $d_M\left(F, N\right)$ has the optimal rate $n^{-1/2}$ with respect to the $1$-Wasserstein distance, the total variation distance and the Kolmogorov-Smirnov distance.
-As for the constant, it depends on the variance $\mathbb{E}_{Z \sim \mathcal{N}(0,1)}[\tau^2(Z)]$ of $F$.
-Once the activation function $\tau$ is specified, $\mathbb{E}_{Z \sim \mathcal{N}(0,1)}[\tau^2(Z)]$ can be evaluated by means of an exact or approximate calculation, or a suitable lower bound for it can be provided.

-Now, we extend Theorem \ref{theo:slnn} to the more general case of the Gaussian NN \eqref{defi.NN:gaussian}, showing that the problem still reduces to an application of Theorem \ref{theo:2.2}.
-In particular, it is convenient to write \eqref{defi.NN:gaussian} as follows:
+See Appendix \ref{teo1} for the proof of Theorem \ref{theo:slnn}.
+The proof follows by an application of Theorem \ref{theo:2.2}, reducing the problem of establishing the QCLT to the algebraic problem of computing the gradient and the Hessian of the NN.
+The QCLT (\ref{est_slnn}) has the convergence rate $n^{-1/2}$ with respect to the $1$-Wasserstein distance, the total variation distance and the Kolmogorov-Smirnov distance.
+The rate $n^{-1/2}$ is also obtained in \citet{trevisan22} and \citet{Apollo23}, through different techniques, whereas \cite{Peccati23} proved a QCLT with rate $n^{-1}$, also proving the optimality of such a rate.
+As for the constant in (\ref{est_slnn}), it depends on $\mathbb{E}_{Z \sim \mathcal{N}(0,1)}[\tau^2(Z)]$, which can be evaluated exactly or approximated once $\tau$ is specified.
+Theorem \ref{theo:slnn} can be extended to an input $\xv\in \mathbb{R}^d$, showing that the problem of QCLT still reduces to the application of Theorem \ref{theo:2.2}.
+In particular, we can write